zhong-j-yu/react-subpage/doc/Document.md

 Every history entry constains a `state`.
 The `state` of the currently active entry can be accessed through `pager.state`.

-The following example saves the input value in `pager.state`, so that it can persist through back/forward navigations.
+The following example saves user input in `pager.state`, so that it can persist through back/forward navigations.
 ```html
 <input defaultValue={pager.state} onChange={e=>pager.state=e.target.value}/>